London

 After delivering a prototype to British Airways in 2019, Aurrigo deployed the primary of its autonomous floor vehicles, the Auto-DollyTug, to Changi Airport in 2022.

-“We are the first globally to have a vehicle and tech that can operate from the baggage hall right up to the aircraft side, to unload and load containers automatically,” mentioned David Keene, CEO of Aurrigo, who’s additionally a visiting professor at Coventry University, specializing in autonomous vehicles.
-He based the corporate greater than 30 years in the past as an automotive elements provider, earlier than growing an curiosity in automation.
+“We are the first globally to have a vehicle and tech that can operate from the baggage hall right up to the aircraft side, to unload and load containers automatically,” stated David Keene, CEO of Aurrigo, who’s additionally a visiting professor at Coventry University, specializing in autonomous vehicles.
+He based the corporate greater than 30 years in the past as an automotive components provider, earlier than growing an curiosity in automation.

 Earlier this yr, the US Federal Aviation Administration (FAA) launched guidance on what it calls “autonomous ground vehicle systems” (AGVS), saying that it “enthusiastically welcomes innovative implementation of this new entrant technology, but above all, must ensure that it is integrated safely into active airport environments.”